Durgaprasad09102003/DSA-PRACTICE/README.md

 - ✅ Linear Search
 - ✅ Binary Search (with O(log n) implementation)

-✅ DAY 3 — Fundamental Sorting Algorithms
+✅ DAY 3 — Arrays
-- ✅ Bubble Sort
+- ✅ Largest Element in the Array
-- ✅ Selection Sort
+- ✅ Second Largest Element in the Array
-- ✅ Insertion Sort
+- ✅ Check the Array is Sorted and Rotated

 ✅ DAY 4 — Advanced Sorting Algorithms
 - ✅ Merge Sort (Divide & Conquer)